MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 * The SvcParamValue of the "port" service parameter, or 443 if no such parameter is present, is written to the port portion of the alt-authority.

-* The SvcParamValue of the "alpn" service parameter is mapped to the protocol-id.
-This MUST follow the normalization and encoding requirements for protocol-id specified in {{!AltSvc}} Section 3.
-  This parameter is MANDATORY.

 * The DNS TTL is mapped to the "ma" (max age) Alt-Svc parameter.